 - Security Reports and Audits.
 Subject to this Section, Company shall make available to Customer on written request all information necessary to demonstrate compliance with this Agreement, and shall allow for and contribute to audits, including inspections, by Customer or an auditor mandated by Customer in relation to the Processing of Customer Data.
 Information and audit rights of Customer only arise under Section to the extent that the Agreement or this DPA does not otherwise give them information and audit rights meeting the relevant requirements of Data Protection Law.
 Company shall respond to all reasonable written requests for information made by Customer to confirm Company’s compliance with this DPA, including responses to information security, due diligence, and audit questionnaires, by making additional information available regarding its information security program upon Customer’s written request to [email protected], provided that Customer shall not exercise this right more than once per calendar year.

 - Authorized Subprocessors.
 Customer acknowledges, understands and agrees that Company may use sub-processors to fulfill its contractual obligations under this DPA or to provide certain services on its behalf, such as providing tracking or support services.
-The Sub Processors list currently engaged by Company to carry out processing activities on Customer Data on behalf of Customer is located here, as amended by Company.
+The Sub Processors list currently engaged by Company to carry out processing activities on Customer Data on behalf of Customer is, as amended by Company, available online.
 Company shall notify Customer if it adds or removes Subprocessors prior to any such changes.
 Company may update the Subprocessor list and may provide Customer with a mechanism to obtain notice of that update.
 Customer consents to Company’s use of Subprocessors as described in this Section.
 Except as set forth in this Section, or as Customer may otherwise authorize, Company will not permit any Subprocessor to carry out processing activities on Customer Data on behalf of Customer.